fadado/jqt/docs/content/content.md

 ### Body

-Pandoc will convert the document body to HTML, and _jqt_ will inject it into the render stage under the global JSON scalar `.page._content`.
-If the document contains fenced code blocks specifying the language of the code block, the highlight code will be in the scalar `.page._css`.
-Also, the table of contents will be in the scalar `.page._toc`.
+Pandoc converts the document body to HTML, and _jqt_ injects it into the render stage under the global JSON scalar `.page._content`.
+If the document contains fenced code blocks specifying the language of the code block, the highlight code will be in the scalar `.page._highlight`.
+Also, the table of contents is available in the scalar `.page._toc`, and the path to the document file in the scalar `.page._path`.

 ## Document syntax